 The Living Museum of the Khwe

-Together with a project group of the Khwe, originally a hunter-gatherer culture from the Khoisan language group, the Living Culture Foundation is currently developing a new living museum in the north of Namibia.
+Together with a project group of the Khwe, originally a hunter-gatherer culture from the Khoisan language group, the Living Culture Foundation developed a new living museum in the north of Namibia.
 The ethnic group of the Khwe, with only about 4000 people in Namibia, has a turbulent history, determined by relocation, political restraint and marginalisation by other, bigger ethnic groups.

 The traditional culture of the Khwe is one of the most endangered cultures in Namibia.
 Whereas the language Khwe-||Ani (still spoken by about 8600 people in southern Africa), is still used as a mother tongue especially in Namibia and is thus at least currently not endangered, the transfer of the traditional culture looks somewhat different.
 Here the development of a Living Museum comes just in time, as it could be the last opportunity for the Khwe to pass on their traditional values to the next generation.